Sally Field, ‘Sesame Street’ to receive Kennedy Center award

 Ronstadt was one of the faces of American music in the 1970s and 80s, landing on the cover of Time magazine in 1977.
 Her four-decade career moved smoothly between country, pop and rock with occasional deviations into Mexican folk songs.
 In 2011, she announced her retirement from singing, citing the advancing effects of Parkinson’s disease.

-In an interview with The Associated Press, Ronstadt professed to a fairly ambivalent relationship to the mountain of prices, awards and honors she has accrued.
+In an interview with The Associated Press, Ronstadt professed to a fairly ambivalent relationship to the collection of prizes, awards and honors she has accrued.
 “I don’t think a lot about prizes,” she said.
 “You do the work for the work.”

 Tilson Thomas, who has served as music director of the San Francisco Symphony for the past 14 years, has become particularly renowned for his interpretations of the entire works of Gustav Mahler.
 Asked why he felt he was chosen for the award, Tilson Thomas laughed and said, “I guess I’ve just been around a long time!
 I started out always being the youngest person on stage, and now I’m the oldest person on stage.”

-Note: This story has been corrected to reflect that the show will air on CBS, not PBS.